EGYPT – Northeast & Sinai

 Christian traditions.
 During Catherine’s imprisonment, more than 200 people came to see her, including Maxentius’ wife, Valeria Maximilla; all converted to Christianity and were subsequently martyred.
 The furious emperor condemned Catherine to death on a spiked breaking wheel, but, at her touch, it shattered.
 Maxentius ordered her to be beheaded.
 Catherine herself ordered the execution to commence.
 A milk-like substance rather than blood flowed from her neck.

-The monastery has become a favorite site of pilgrimage.
+The monastery has become a favourite site of pilgrimage.

 History.
 The oldest record of monastic life at Mount Sinai comes from the travel journal written in Latin by a pilgrim woman named Egeria (Etheria; St Sylvia of Aquitaine) about 381/2–386.